tercen/flowjo_plugin/README.md

 - Download the latest release from [github](https://github.com/tercen/flowjo_plugin/actions/workflows/main.yml).
 Click on the latest success workflow (colored green).
 Then click on "tercen_flowjo_plugin" below Artifacts at the bottom.
 The downloaded file is a zip file that contains the JAR file.
 * Put the JAR file in the FlowJo plugin directory
-* Put the [tercen.properties](tercen.properties) file in the same directory and adjust properties if needed
+* Put the [tercen.properties](tercen.properties) file in the FlowJo directory and adjust properties if needed
 * Restart FlowJo
 * Plugin should be available under 'Workspace' -> 'Plugins'